sciZer0/7/v/README.md

 * about 90% of the Bitcoin hashrate is controlled by 11 miner pools;
 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.*

-The main principle of efficiency is that you must never do more than enough – and  exactly this way each blockchain must work.
+The main principle of efficiency is that you must never do more than enough – and  exactly this way each truly-decentralized blockchain must work.

 The hypothesis/idea is that